Daniel-Rud/Epigenetic-Conservation-Gene-Essentiality/README.md

-# HOX-Preferential-Epigenetic-Conservation
+# Epigenetic Conservation Correlates With Gene Essentiality
-Data and Materials for Preferential Epigenetic Conservation of HOXA and HOXB Genes In Human Intestinal Crypts and Endometrial Glands
+Data and Materials for Epigenetic Conservation Correlates With Gene Essentiality.

 #### LINKS TO DATA FILES ########################################################################